g-pechorin/jimpifier/readme.md

 		* YOU DON'T NEED TO INSTALL GRADLE
 			* ... ever IMO
 	* You need JetBrain's Scala plugin 1.4.15 (or maybe later ... not sure)
-	* You want the not-Jetbrains `ANTLR v4 Grammar Plugin ` 1.6 (or maybe later ... not sure)
+	* You may want the not-Jetbrains `ANTLR v4 Grammar Plugin ` 1.6 (or maybe later ... not sure)
 		* NOT V3!
 		* this doesn't actually do anything until you start changing the `.g4` files
 		* If you don't know why you need it - you probably should get it